 A title loan is a loan of money secured by a certificate of title to a motor vehicle.
 The the title loan lender keeps the certificate in case the loan is not paid.

 All title loan lenders must be licensed by The Office of Consumer Protection (OCP) in order to engage in the title loan lending business in Miami-Dade County.
 The license requires a title loan lender to have a bond in the amount of $100,000 that protects consumers who are injured by any failure of the title loan business or violation of the law by the title loan lender.
 Each title loan lender undergoes a criminal background check to ensure that the lender is qualified to issue a title loan.

 How to tell if the lender is licensed

 - A current license issued by OCP must be conspicuously displayed at the title loan lender's place of business.
 The business address on the license must match the title loan lender's location.

-- A title loan lender must include in any advertisement the current valid license number issued by RER and the name under which the business is licensed.
+- A title loan lender must include in any advertisement the current valid license number issued by OCP and the name under which the business is licensed.

 - To verify that a motor vehicle title lender is licensed, call the Consumer Hotline at 786-469-2333.